 Western Hemisphere Range

-Pygmy Whitefish range throughout the headwaters of the Columbia River system in Washington and Montana, and the coastal drainages north to south-central Alaska (Yukon River system), and the Chignik, Naknek, and Wood river drainages of southwesten Alaska.
-The also occur east of the Rocky Mountains in Lake Superior (Brown 1971, Page and Burr 1991).
+Pygmy Whitefish range throughout the headwaters of the Columbia River system in Washington, northern Idaho and Montana, and the coastal drainages north to south-central Alaska (Yukon River system), and the Chignik, Naknek, and Wood river drainages of southwestern Alaska.
+They also occur east of the Rocky Mountains in Lake Superior (Brown 1971, Page and Burr 1991).

 Migrates short distances.
-In late November and December large numbers move from the deep water of Flathead Lake and congregate at the mouths of the Swan and Flathead rivers before they enter the river systems to spawn (Weisel at al. 1973); similar movements and congregations have been documented at the mouths of Ross and Stanley creeks at Bull Lake (Weisel 1954).
+In late November and December large numbers move from the deep water of Flathead Lake and congregate at the mouths of the Swan and Flathead rivers before they enter the river systems to spawn (Weisel et al. 1973); similar movements and congregations have been documented at the mouths of Ross and Stanley creeks at Bull Lake (Weisel and Dillon 1954).